Code-Institute-Submissions/milestone-2-Interactive-Frontend/README.md

 2. At the top of the Repository (not top of page), locate the "Settings" Button on the menu.
     - Alternatively Click [Here](https://raw.githubusercontent.com/) for a GIF demonstrating the process starting from Step 2.
 3. Scroll down the Settings page until you locate the "GitHub Pages" Section.
-4. Under "Source", click the dropdown called "None" and select "Main Branch".
+4. Under "Source", click the dropdown called "None" and select "Master Branch".
 5. The page will automatically refresh.
-6. Scroll back down through the page to locate the now published site [link](https://github.com/phantom82aj/milestone-one) in the "GitHub Pages" section.
+6. Scroll back down through the page to locate the now published site [link](https://phantom82aj.github.io/milestone-2-Interactive-Frontend/) in the "GitHub Pages" section.

 ### Forking the GitHub Repository

 By forking the GitHub Repository we make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original repository by using the following steps...

-1. Log in to GitHub and locate the [GitHub Repository](https://github.com/phantom82aj/milestone-one)
+1. Log in to GitHub and locate the [GitHub Repository](https://phantom82aj.github.io/milestone-2-Interactive-Frontend/)
 2. At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.
 3. You should now have a copy of the original repository in your GitHub account.

 ### Making a Local Clone

-1. Log in to GitHub and locate the [GitHub Repository](https://github.com/phantom82aj/milestone-one)
+1. Log in to GitHub and locate the [GitHub Repository](https://phantom82aj.github.io/milestone-2-Interactive-Frontend/)
 2. Under the repository name, click "Clone or download".
 3. To clone the repository using HTTPS, under "Clone with HTTPS", copy the link.
 4. Open Git Bash